 Don’t say: “I’d check X, and Y, and Z, and...”
 It’s not enough to just rattle off a list of the documents involved – you need to explain what you’re checking them for, as well!

 “What are the challenges that Deloitte is currently facing?”

 This is a particularly fun question, because it’s a great opportunity to sell yourself in terms of what value you could bring to Deloitte!

 You need to take some recent news about the company and tie it in to what you do.
-To cite the previous example, Deloitte has recently come under heavy fire for their handling for the 1MDB audit in Malaysia.
+For example, what are some of the key findings from Deloitte's recent 2019 Global Millenial Survey?
 However, just stating that fact isn’t enough: you need to be able to follow up with something like: “What this means for Deloitte is X...”
 Or even better: “This is what it means for the division I’m applying to, and how it might affect our work here in Singapore.”

 Don’t say: Avoid dropping filler about how “The current economic climate makes things difficult for Deloitte.”
 You’ll need to know plenty about local, national, and international economics before you should even dare to make a sweeping statement like that!